ITC 2025: AI-Driven Test & Evaluation and the Future of Military Telemetry

 For Radeus Labs, this mission alignment runs deep.
 Our founder's military background and the company's San Diego roots in a pro-military community have shaped its DNA.

 With three veterans on our team and most products supporting DoD applications, attending ITC felt like a natural fit.
-The discussions about on-premise solutions, security-first approaches, and supporting military test ranges resonated strongly with our philosophy.
+The discussions about on-premise solutions, security-first approaches, and supporting military test ranges resonated strongly with our philosophy for computing systems and AI servers.

 AI Meets Practical Application

 The conference theme, "AI to Improve Test & Evaluation", weren't just buzzwords.
-What stood out was how the community approached AI: not as some ethereal concept, but as a practical tool for solving real-world problems in physical test environments.
+What stood out was how the community approached AI: not as some ethereal concept, but as a practical tool for solving real-world problems in physical test environments with AI powered platforms.

 bob touchtonDr.
 Bob Touchton, Founder and Chief Consultant at Advanced Autonomy Specialists, Inc., delivered one of the most enlightening sessions on the fundamentals of AI.